LLMCloud2024/LLMCloud2024.github.io/schedule.md

 title: Schedule
 ---

-The summer school will take place from **Monday, September 16, to Friday, September 16, 2024**.
+The summer school will take place from **Monday, September 16**, to **Friday, September 16, 2024**.
 Please see below for a preliminary agenda.

 ### Day 1: Monday, September 16, 2024